breadDDDDD/Recommendation_system/README.md

 ### Solution Statements
 - Using cosine similiearity and TF-IDF for content based filtering
-- Comparing the recommendations with a random
+- Comparing the recommendations with precision@k

 ## Data Understanding